Miss America terminates agreements with NJ, NY and FL

 They would not say whether any of the targeted state leadership groups has been replaced.

-The turmoil involves a revolt by dozens of states this summer against the national leadership of the pageant headed by Carlson.
+Over the summer, dozens of state organizations revolted against the national leadership of the pageant headed by Carlson.

 State officials say their dissatisfaction stems not from this year’s elimination of swimsuits, but by the way Carlson and CEO Regina Hopper have run the organization since taking over in January.
 Their biggest change was dropping the swimsuit competition and focusing more on the contestants’ platforms and talents in an attempt to make the pageant more relevant.